sl-comp/sl-comp.github.io/docs/solvers.md

 SLSAT deals with the satisfiability problem for the `qf_slid` fragment.
-The decision procedure is based on a fixed point computation of a constraint, called the 'base' of an inductive predicate definition.
+The decision procedure is based on a fixed point computation of a constraint, called the *base* of an inductive predicate definition.
 This constraint is a conjunction of equalities and dis-equalities between a set of free variables built also by the fixed point computation from the set of inductive definitions.